FlawlessNa/Legends/README.md

 - [ ] There's a situation where keys are not released properly, leading to a stuck state
 - [ ] Investigate why sometimes the bot spams ultimate.
 Is it because the ultimate key is not released properly?
 - [ ] Cleanup party rebuffing and fix for both same-process and multi-process situations
+- [ ] Improve client_handler to avoid need of updating window title on every game update

 ## Performance Branch
 - [ ] Re-implement all former DecisionGenerators into DecisionMakers